| Activities

 This activity organised by the CERIUM in partnership with the GERSI, the

-CEPEA and the IES was held on December 14, 2004.
+CEPEA and the IES was held on December 14, 2004. * Turkey and the European Union.

 Lecture by H. E Aydemir Erman, Turkey’s